 Naturalists: Jan Anderson, Mindy Swope Quintero, Paul Lewis and Jim Nordgren.

-Volunteers: Rose Bonanno, Henry Bonet, Joy Brenner, Linda Broudy, John Bergherr, Maureen Carpenter, Alan Cole, Lila Cummings, Lia Grasso, Peter Gross, Alan Hanson, Christel and Peter Imfeld, Jim Liao, Carey Nathan, Carol Nordgren, Jim Nordgren, Peggy Young Nordgren, Lynda O’Hanlon, Fran Parker, Steve Peeples, Linda Pinto, Rosa Schulman, Andrea Snyder, Steven Warshaw, and Lisa Wickersham.
+Volunteers: Rose Bonanno, Henry Bonet, Joy Brenner, Linda Broudy, John Bergherr, Maureen Carpenter, Alan Cole, Lila Cummings, Lia Grasso, Peter Gross, Alan Hanson, Christel and Peter Imfeld, Jim Liao, Carey Nathan, Carol Nordgren, Jim Nordgren, Peggy Young Nordgren, Lynda O’Hanlon, Fran Parker, Steve Peeples, Linda Pinto, Rosa Schulman, Andrea Snyder, Mike Surdej, Steven Warshaw, and Lisa Wickersham.

 Hike Leaders: Peter Gross, Jim Nordgren, Peggy Nordgren, Fran Parker, Helen Peeples, Bonnie Robins, Anne-Marie Nordgren, Andrea Snyder, Bobbe Stultz and Mike Surdej.